HubLot/vim-gromacs/README.rst

 + **Manual Way**

-Go to your ~/.vim directory
+Go to your ~/.vim directory.

-|If *syntax*, *ftdetect* and *ftplugin* directories don't exist, copy them from github.
+| If *syntax*, *ftdetect* and *ftplugin* directories don't exist, copy them from github.
-|If they are, copy only files inside.
+| If they are, copy only files inside.
 Otherwise, existing files will be replaced.

 + **VimBall Way (Vim >= 7.0)**

-|Get the vimball *gromacs.vba*.
+| Get the vimball *gromacs.vba*.
-|Open it with vi and type:
+| Open it with vi and type:

 ::